Center for OLDest Ice EXploration (COLDEX)

 COLDEX

 The Center for OLDest Ice EXploration (COLDEX) is a five-year funded National Science Foundation Science and Technology Center (STC) formed in 2021.
-As a multi-institution collaboration, the Center includes a range of university and organizational participants from Oregan State University, the American Meteorological Society, to Princeton, and the University of Minnesota.
+As a multi-institution collaboration, the Center includes a range of university and organizational participants from Oregon State University, the American Meteorological Society, to Princeton, and the University of Minnesota.

 The COLDEX project has several critical science objectives:

 • Advance analytical and technology techniques to locate and recover the oldest ice on Earth.
-Locaed in Antarctica, the COLDEX team seeks to identify a site where we can recover a continuous record of Earth's climate history spanning back around 1.5 million years before present.
+Located in Antarctica, the COLDEX team seeks to identify a site where we can recover a continuous record of Earth's climate history spanning back around 1.5 million years before present.

 • Expand the diversity, accessibility, and inclusion of polar science to reduce systemic barriers to knowledge access and production.